-Sample Menu: Choose from ham sandwich with fontina cheese, apples, and Dijon mustard served with side salad; roasted red pepper hummus plate with grilled vegetables, pita bread, and side salad; fruit salad served on field greens with honey-lime dressing and candied pistachios; gazpacho with foccacia bread and a side salad.
+Sample Menu: Choose from ham sandwich with fontina cheese, apples, and Dijon mustard served with a side-salad; roasted red pepper hummus plate with grilled vegetables, pita bread, and side salad; fruit salad served on field greens with honey-lime dressing and candied pistachios; gazpacho with focaccia bread and a side salad.

 Contact: Yarina Hynd

 Downtown has the buzz, the Southside has the wide variety of Mexican restaurants and the Foothills has some fancier spots for the well-heeled crowd, but...
 Read More